 - Mulch drip line of tree… this is optimal.
 Prevent weed activity under the drip line of the tree.

-- Put white tree wrap on tree in November to protect tree from Sun Scald and girdling from meadow voles.
+- Put white tree wrap on tree to protect tree from Sun Scald and girdling from meadow voles.